commercialhaskell/stack/doc/nix_integration.md

 Note that in this case, you _have_ to include (a version of) GHC in your `buildInputs`!
 This potentially allows you to use a GHC which is not the one of your `resolver:`.
-Also, you need to tell Stack where to find the new libraries and headers.
+Also, you should tell Stack where to find the new libraries and headers.
 This is especially necessary on OS
-X. The special variable `STACK_IN_NIX_EXTRA_ARGS` will be looked for by the nix-shell when running the inner `stack` process.
+X. The special variable `STACK_IN_NIX_EXTRA_ARGS` will be looked for by `nix-shell` when running the inner `stack` process.
 `--extra-lib-dirs` and `--extra-include-dirs` are regular `stack build` options.
 You can repeat these options for each dependency.